asa-slds/slds2026/README.md

 ## Pipeline

-Github page has been set up.
-Static website files under `html/` will be deployed to the GitHub website repo.
+Github page has been set up with the branch `gh-pages`.

+Static website files will be automatically built into `gh-pages` branch folder and deployed using custom Github Action.

 ## Makefile

-A simple Makefile are prepared for ease of using **pandoc**.
+For check the website locally, a simple Makefile are prepared for ease of using **pandoc**.

 The available targets include: